 On December 16, 2020, Blair Funding LLC, or Blair Funding, a wholly-owned financing subsidiary of the Fund, entered into a credit and security agreement, or as subsequently amended, the Blair Funding Facility, with Barclays Bank PLC, or Barclays, as administrative agent, Wells Fargo Bank, National Association, or Wells Fargo, as collateral agent, collateral administrator and securities intermediary, and the lenders from time to time party thereto.
 The Blair Funding Facility provides for borrowings in U.S. dollars, Canadian dollars, Euros and pounds sterling in an aggregate principal amount of (i) \$285,000 of term loans and (ii) \$65,000 of revolving loans on a committed basis.
-The maturity date for the Blair Funding Facility is December 15, 2024.
+The maturity date for the Blair Funding Facility is December 15, 2026.

-Under the Blair Funding Facility, borrowings bear interest at the rate of Term SOFR (subject to a 0.0% floor) plus a 0.20% benchmark adjustment plus (i) to the extent the Fund is rated "A3" or higher by Moody's Investors Services, Inc., 2.65% per annum, or (ii) otherwise, 3.55% per annum.
+Under the Blair Funding Facility, borrowings bear interest at the rate of Term SOFR (subject to a 0.0% floor) plus a 0.20% benchmark adjustment plus (i) to the extent the Fund is rated "A3" or higher by Moody's Investors Services, Inc., 2.15% per annum, or (ii) otherwise, 3.05% per annum.
 Interest rates under the Blair Funding Facility will increase by (i) 0.50% per annum if certain asset coverage requirements are not satisfied and (ii) 0.25% if the value of the Fund's assets securing indebtedness other than indebtedness incurred under the Blair Funding Facility exceeds 25% of the value of the Fund's total assets.
 Interest is payable quarterly in arrears.
-Blair Funding is subject to an unused fee of 0.55% per annum on the average daily unused portion of the revolving credit facility amount.
-The Blair Funding Facility also contains a prepayment premium for term loans prepaid during the first 30 months after closing, equal to (i) a spread make-whole fee on the aggregate principal amount of term loans prepaid prior to the second anniversary of the closing date, and (ii) 2.0% of the aggregate principal amount of term loans prepaid during the six-month period immediately following the second anniversary of the closing date.
+Blair Funding is subject to an unused fee of 0.35% per annum on the average daily unused portion of the revolving credit facility amount.
+The Blair Funding Facility also contains a prepayment premium for term loans prepaid during the first 30 months after closing, equal to (i) a spread make-whole fee on the aggregate principal amount of term loans prepaid prior to the second anniversary of the closing date, and (ii) 2.0% of the closing date.